-School Closures In Yorkshire
+Snow School Closures In Yorkshire

 School Closures

-Click the link through to your local council school closure page to find out if your school is closed due to the bad weather...

-Please note, information on these websites is maintained by the relevant authorities.
+Heart recommends that you contact your school directly for further information.
+Please note, information on the websites below is maintained by the relevant local authorities:

 Public Transport